 10 Model-based clustering

-Model-based clustering Fraley & Raftery (2002) fits a multivariate normal mixture model to the data.
-It uses the EM algorithm to fit the parameters for the mean, variance–covariance of each population, and the mixing proportion.
-The variance-covariance matrix is re-parametrized using an eigen-decomposition
+Model-based clustering (Fraley & Raftery, 2002; Scrucca et al., 2023) fits a multivariate normal mixture model to the data.
+It uses the EM algorithm to fit the parameters for the mean, variance-covariance of each population, and the mixing proportion.
+The variance-covariance matrix is re-parameterised using an eigen-decomposition

 \[ \Sigma_k = \lambda_kD_kA_kD_k^\top, ~~~k=1, \dots, g ~~\mbox{(number of clusters)} \]